 The serial’s cast deserved far better in the way of scripting; Robert Lowery makes the most of his investigator character despite the unmotivated attitude forced on him by the writers; he handles his perfunctory dialogue with a combination of cheerfulness, self-possessed toughness, and suavity.
 Ralph Morgan, as Professor Arnold, is uncharacteristically subdued, worrying over the fate of his robot in very low-key fashion and only occasionally displaying the intensity that marked his other serial performances.
 Leading lady Carole Mathews, as Morgan’s daughter “Babs,” is strikingly beautiful but has obvious difficulty with dialogue, delivering her lines in a frequently strained voice and looking blankly nervous when standing silent between cues.

-Expert A-movie villain George Macready handles his role with style–although, like Ralph Morgan, he’s much less intense than in many of his other roles.
-His arrogant manner, angry glare, and smooth but hissing voice help to make his sneers at the heroes and his standard put-downs of his henchmen sound much better than they are (“If you let me do the talking and the thinking, we’ll get along much faster”).
+Expert A-movie villain George Macready handles his role with polish and assurance–although, like Ralph Morgan, he’s much less intense than in other roles, never really displaying the haughtily ferocious and devilishly sinister qualities that marked most of his feature-film performances.
+Still, his arrogant manner, angry glare, and smooth but hissing voice help to make his sneers at the heroes and his standard put-downs of his henchmen sound much better than they are (“If you let me do the talking and the thinking, we’ll get along much faster”).
 His best moments come during his character’s masquerade as another scientist to dupe the protagonists; he affects an outrageously crotchety demeanor that makes him great fun to watch–particularly when he bristles visibly at Lowery’s dismissive references to that “madman” Ernst.

 Willie Best–who showed himself a skilled comedian in films like Bob Hope’s The Ghost Breakers–is, like Lowery, Morgan, and Macready, stuck with material beneath his talents.
 While some his malapropisms are funny (such as his references to the robot as a “rabbit”), his protracted “comic” routines–like his terrified reaction to a radio crime program–are pretty tiresome.
 Anthony Warde, as Macready’s chief henchman, is also not up to form; he’s much less snarling and aggressive than in his other serials (it’s very odd to see him being almost polite to the heroine when he comes to steal the robot in the last chapter).
 Only in a few scenes–like his angry attempt to send the hero into a brick furnace–does the typical Warde menace shine through.